athul/blog/README.md

 # DayDreams++
 Personal Blog of Athul Cyriac Ajay.
-You can find it on https://blog.athulcyriac.co or [at My GitHub Pages](https://athul.github.io/blog).
+You can find it on https://blog.athulcyriac.xyz or [at My GitHub Pages](https://athul.github.io/blog).

 **This is my personal blog and not under the no-license policy.
 The code making this blog(styling and words) belongs is not for public usage.
-If you want to fork it and us it as your own, make significant changes to it and remove my analytics code.**
+Refer: [OpenSource SE](https://opensource.stackexchange.com/questions/1720/what-can-i-assume-if-a-publicly-published-project-has-no-license)**

 --------